Implementing a unified solver for nonlinearly constrained optimization: Uno: a unified solver for nonlinearly constrained optimization

 \subsubsection{Error handling}

-Uno throws an error if it encounters an IEEE exception at the initial point $x^{(0)}$.
+Uno terminates with an error message if it encounters an IEEE exception at the initial point $x^{(0)}$.
 Otherwise, it tries to recover from IEEE exceptions during the optimization process by invoking the globalization mechanism in the following way: \begin{itemize} \item the current trust-region radius is reduced; \item the backtracking line search reduces the tentative step length. \end{itemize}